buddy-mayank/get-tweets/README.md

 ## Home page

-Contain a form where visitor can fetch the last 10 tweets of user by supplying username in the textbox.
+Contains a form where visitor can fetch the last 10 tweets of user by supplying username in the textbox.